 - Additional recurring debts

 Another important factor that mortgage lenders will take into consideration when determining your eligibility for a loan is your credit rating.
 Those with less-than-ideal credit may have a harder time getting approved for certain types of mortgages and may end up with higher interest rates.
 On the other hand, if you have a good credit score (approximately 700 or above), you should have no trouble getting approved for a competitive interest rate on your mortgage.
-You can view two of your credit scores for free, updated every 14 days, on Credit.com.
+You can view two of your credit scores for free on Credit.com.

 Don’t Become “House Poor”